steve-krisjanovs/docker-term/readme.md

 * runcontainer.bat and runcontainer.sh: windows and linux examples to run the container
 * sshd_config: allows root ssh shell login and prohibits sftp access to the container
 * telnet: configuration file for telnetd.
 Do not modify.
 Note the "server_args" parameter which instructs telnet to skip user login and immediately launch /root/login-app.sh
-* myapp.py: This is a simple python "hello world" app I wrote that the user sees when they telnet or ssh into the app service (forgive the python simplicity.
-I'm a .net and node developer!).
-The user is prompted to hit ENTER to exit.
+* myapp.*: various "hello world" examples in various languages

 When pressed, the app exists and the ssh/telnet connection is closed.

 # Important notes

 Feel free to modify login-app.sh, but **ALWAYS** add an "exit" line at the end of your script.
-If you don't, when your custom app exits (e.g. myapp.py in this case), the user will drop to a root shell session in the container.
+If you don't, when your custom app exits, the user will drop to a root shell session in the container.
 You don't want that :)

 If you need to locally shell into the container for debugging/troubleshooting (e.g. docker run -it...), specify a shell OTHER than bash (e.g. sh).
 Since the container's .bashrc file for the root account directs the user to the console app then exists, you'll need to use a different shell to dive in